rexrainbow/phaser3-rex-notes/docs/docs/loader.md

 scene.load.image(key, path/to/image);
 ```

-Loader in 'preload' stage will start loading automatically by scene, and transfer to 'create' stage when loading completed.
+Loader in preload stage will start loading automatically by scene, and transfer to create stage when loading completed.

 ### Loading after preload stage